-This course is designed to enable students to apply basic math skills in various daily life applications.
-It contains a variety of basic and essential topics, such as number notations, order of operations, ratios, measurements and conversions, as well as solving simple equations.
-Additionally, the course focuses on how mathematics can be applied to daily practical applications such as donations, purchases, vacations, mileage, sales, discounts, etc. It is designed to give students a good flavor of why it is important to learn mathematics
+This course is designed to enable students to put into practice basic math skills in various daily life applications.
+It also teaches them how to use the calculator properly in problem solving.
+It contains basic and essential topics such as various number notations, order of operations, ratios, measurements and conversions, as well as solving simple equations.
+In addition to day to day practical applications like donations, purchases, vacations, mileage, sales, discounts, etc., the course also address many interesting applications that will stimulate students' thinking.